 If you want to get inside the head of Edgar Allan Poe, here’s what you do.
 Study him, read his words, particularly his own thoughts in his letters and notes.

 Poe cultivated his image very carefully.
 Like many poets of the age, he took Byron’s bare bones – the doomed tragic figure and put his own skin on it.
 As I studied Poe and suffered hammering losses, I found myself assuming that same role.
-The clothes seemed to fit.
+His clothes seemed to fit me.

 In Annabel Lee, we’re left with the feeling that though mad from his loss, the narrator is a romantic figure, choosing to love her even in the grave.
 Poe teaches us not to let go, but to hold onto whatever insane hope you can grasp, even if others look on in horror.